glotzerlab/signac-docs/docs/source/tutorial.rst

 Workflows
 =========

 Implementing a simple workflow
 ------------------------------

-In many cases, it is desirable to avoid the repeat execution of *data space operations*, especially if they are not `idempotent <https://en.wikipedia.org/wiki/Idempotence>`_ or significantly more expensive than our simple example.
+In many cases, it is desirable to avoid the repeat execution of data space operations, especially if they are not `idempotent <https://en.wikipedia.org/wiki/Idempotence>`_ or are significantly more expensive than our simple example.
 For this, we will incorporate the ``compute_volume()`` function into a workflow using the :py:class:`~.flow.FlowProject` class.
 We slightly modify our ``project.py`` script: